 Why Is My Teenage Daughter Always In Her Room?

 It’s completely normal for your teenager to want to be alone.
-But if your daughter has withdrawn too much then it might be time for you to get involved.
+But if your daughter has withdrawn too much, then it might be time for you to step in.
 Before you do, you should observe the following signs:

 • A loss of interest in speaking to friends or doing activities they once enjoyed